OpenEvalProject/evals/manuscripts/elife-22264/v3/manuscript.md

 ## Results

-## Normal development and prolonged trauma-induced bleeding in Fn1syn/syn mice
+### Normal development and prolonged trauma-induced bleeding in Fn1syn/syn mice

-To directly test the in vivo role(s) of the FN synergy site, we generated the
+To directly test the in vivo role(s) of the FN synergy site, we generated the Fn1syn allele by substituting the two arginines (R1374 and R1379) of the synergy motif (DRVPPSRN) in the FN-III9 module with alanines (A) (Figure 1A and Figure 1—figure supplement 1A–C).
+Intercrossing of heterozygous mice (Fn1+/syn), which showed no apparent phenotype, gave rise to homozygous offspring (Fn1syn/syn) with a normal Mendelian ratio before and after weaning.
+Fn1syn/syn mice were fertile, had normal size and weight, and aged normally.
+The morphology, ultrastructure, and FN distribution in heart (Figure 1B), liver, kidney, and lung (Figure 1—figure supplement 1D) were indistinguishable between Fn1syn/syn and control littermates.
+Blood vessel organization in whole mount ear samples analyzed by anti-PECAM-1 and anti-αSMA immunostainings revealed no abnormalities (Figure 1C), and the subendothelial matrix visualized with antibodies to laminin-1, collagen IV and FN, was also normally organized in Fn1syn/syn mice (Figure 1—figure supplement 1E).
+Altogether, these data indicate that the FN synergy site is dispensable for development and postnatal homeostasis.

 ![Figure 1.](https://cdn.elifesciences.org/articles/22264/elife-22264-fig1-v3.jpg)

-**Figure 1.:** Fn1 mice.syn/syn(A) Cartoon of FN and the nucleotide point mutations disrupting the function of the synergy site.
-(B) Representative images of 3-months-old Fn1  and +/+Fn1 heart sections stained with syn/synH and E and immunostained for FN.
+**Figure 1.:** (A) Cartoon of FN and the nucleotide point mutations disrupting the function of the synergy site.
+(B) Representative images of 3-months-old Fn1 +/+ and Fn1syn/syn heart sections stained with H and E and immunostained for FN.
 (C) Confocal images of ear whole-mounts from 3 months-old mice immunostained with anti-PECAM-1 and anti-αSMA to visualize the dermal endothelial cell tubes and smooth muscle cells.
-(D) Bleeding time of 3-months-old Fn1 (n = 11) and +/+Fn1 (n = 11) mice. (syn/synE) Platelet counts in blood samples of Fn1 (n = 18) and +/+Fn1 (n = 19) mice. (syn/synF) FN content in platelets derived from Fn1 (n = 6) and +/+Fn1 (n = 6) mice relative to their vinculin levels. (syn/synG) Occlusion time of injured arterioles in the cremaster muscle of 3-months-old Fn1 (n = 11) and +/+Fn1 (n = 11) mice. (syn/synH) Representative still images of the arteriolar occlusion (white:platelets).
-Values are shown as mean ± SD; statistical significances were calculated using the Student t-test; **p<0.01 and ***p<0.001.DOI: http://dx.doi.org/10.7554/eLife.22264.002
+(D) Bleeding time of 3-months-old Fn1+/+ (n = 11) and Fn1syn/syn (n = 11) mice.
+(E) Platelet counts in blood samples of Fn1+/+ (n = 18) and Fn1syn/syn (n = 19) mice.
+(F) FN content in platelets derived from Fn1+/+ (n = 6) and Fn1syn/syn (n = 6) mice relative to their vinculin levels.
+(G) Occlusion time of injured arterioles in the cremaster muscle of 3-months-old Fn1+/+ (n = 11) and Fn1syn/syn (n = 11) mice.
+(H) Representative still images of the arteriolar occlusion (white:platelets).
+Values are shown as mean ± SD; statistical significances were calculated using the Student t-test; **p<0.01 and ***p<0.001.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/22264/elife-22264-fig1-figsupp1-v3.jpg)

-**Figure 1—figure supplement 1.:** Fn1 mice and tissue and platelet analysis.syn/syn(A) Scheme of the FN gene and the targeting vector to generate the mouse with a dysfunctional synergy site.
+**Figure 1—figure supplement 1.:** (A) Scheme of the FN gene and the targeting vector to generate the mouse with a dysfunctional synergy site.
 The synergy region is located in the FNIII9 and encoded in exon 28, shown in red.
 (B) The homologous recombination of the targeting vector was re-tested in ES cell clones 56 and 266 by Southern-blot using probe 1 SacI digested DNA.
 (C) Mice were genotyped by PCR using primers shown as arrows in (a).
-(D) Liver, kidney and lung sections from 3-months-old Fn1 and +/+Fn1 mice stained with syn/synH and E (scale bar, 100 μm) and immunostained for FN (scale bar, 50 μm).
-(E) Ear whole-mount staining of laminin (Lam), FN, collagen IV, and erythrocytes (Ter119) to analyze the sub-endothelial ECM composition and the integrity of blood vessels (scale bars, 50 μm and 25 μm for FN immunostaining).DOI: http://dx.doi.org/10.7554/eLife.22264.003
+(D) Liver, kidney and lung sections from 3-months-old Fn1+/+ and Fn1syn/syn mice stained with H and E (scale bar, 100 μm) and immunostained for FN (scale bar, 50 μm).
+(E) Ear whole-mount staining of laminin (Lam), FN, collagen IV, and erythrocytes (Ter119) to analyze the sub-endothelial ECM composition and the integrity of blood vessels (scale bars, 50 μm and 25 μm for FN immunostaining).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/22264/elife-22264-fig1-figsupp2-v3.jpg)

-**Figure 1—figure supplement 2.:** Fn1mice and platelet aggregation assays.syn/syn (A) Western-blot to estimate FN levels in non-activated, washed platelets from Fn1 (n = 6) and +/+Fn1 mice (n = 6). (syn/synB) Western-blot to calculate FN and fibrinogen (Fg) levels in blood plasma from Fn1 (n = 6) and +/+Fn1 mice (n = 6).
-The first two lanes are commercial Fg and FN, respectively. (syn/synC–E) Representative in vitro aggregation assays using washed platelets from Fn1 (n = 6) and +/+FN mice (n = 8).
-Aggregation curves of platelets activated with 5 μg/ml collagen (syn/synC), with 0.5 u/ml thrombin (D) or with 20 μM ADP (E).DOI: http://dx.doi.org/10.7554/eLife.22264.004
+**Figure 1—figure supplement 2.:** (A) Western-blot to estimate FN levels in non-activated, washed platelets from Fn1+/+ (n = 6) and Fn1syn/syn mice (n = 6).
+(B) Western-blot to calculate FN and fibrinogen (Fg) levels in blood plasma from Fn1+/+ (n = 6) and Fn1syn/syn mice (n = 6).
+The first two lanes are commercial Fg and FN, respectively.
+(C–E) Representative in vitro aggregation assays using washed platelets from Fn1+/+ (n = 6) and FNsyn/syn mice (n = 8).
+Aggregation curves of platelets activated with 5 μg/ml collagen (C), with 0.5 u/ml thrombin (D) or with 20 μM ADP (E).

 Soluble plasma (p) FN is required for the stability of blood clots (Ni et al., 2003b).
 Therefore, we performed several experiments to test whether platelets require the synergy site to firmly bind FN via their αIIbβ3 and α5β1 integrins.
 We measured tail bleeding time after tail biopsy (Figure 1D) and found a significant increase from 4.64 ± 1.50 min (mean ± SD) in Fn1+/+ mice to 7.27 ± 1.71 min in Fn1syn/syn mice (p<0.001).
 Importantly, blood platelet counts were normal in Fn1syn/syn mice (Figure 1E).
 Since αIIbβ3 integrins mediate the uptake of pFN into platelet α-granules (Ni et al., 2003a), we performed Western-blotting with lysates from washed platelets and found that the FN content was significantly reduced to 70% in platelets from Fn1syn/syn mice (Figure 1F and Figure 1—figure supplement 2A), while the levels of pFN were similar in Fn1+/+ (318.7 ± 24.1 μg/ml) and Fn1syn/syn (316.1 ± 31.0 μg/ml) mice (Figure 1—figure supplement 2B).